cure53/DOMPurify/README.md

 [![NPM](https://nodei.co/npm/dompurify.png)](https://nodei.co/npm/dompurify/)

 DOMPurify is a DOM-only, super-fast, uber-tolerant XSS sanitizer for HTML, MathML and SVG.
+It's also very simple to use and get started with.

-It's written in JavaScript and works in all modern browsers (Safari, Opera (15+), Internet Explorer (10+), Spartan, Firefox and Chrome - as well as almost anything else using Blink or WebKit).
+DOMPurify is written in JavaScript and works in all modern browsers (Safari, Opera (15+), Internet Explorer (10+), Edge, Firefox and Chrome - as well as almost anything else using Blink or WebKit).
 It doesn't break on IE6 or other legacy browsers.
 It simply does nothing there.
 Our automated tests cover 8 different browsers right now.

 DOMPurify is written by security people who have vast background in web attacks and XSS.
 Fear not.
 For more details please also read about our [Security Goals & Threat Model](https://github.com/cure53/DOMPurify/wiki/Security-Goals-&-Threat-Model)